 Toy bone for teeth: 1000 lek

 Basket / bed: 5100

 1000 lek is around 8 Euro and 7 GBP.
 I have put 1000 Euro into SA&T's dog fund to get us started and will keep a log of money in, out and any left over will of course go to dogs.
 I might miss some things as am quite used to throwing dog food and treats in my shopping basket for those on the street, but am interested to keep a 'dog log' for myself as well as to be transparent for those who might look at this in the future.
 I'll do this for the first year then review it.

-These services are very much needed in Albania so I am sure your support to strays without names will go a long way.
+Dog rescue services in Albania are below, I am sure any support to strays without names will go a long way.

 I will add more photos and video along the way.

 Tobes is asleep on a cushion as I type :-)

 Some people noticed me taking care of these two and asked me to pay for other animals, but I declined.